instedd/cdx-sync-sshd/README.md

 Build the image
 ---------------

-To build the Docker image you can use `docker build .` directly or run `make` which will create the image and tag it with the *cdx-sync-sshd* name.
+To build the Docker image you can use `docker build .` directly or run `make` which will create the image and tag it with the *instedd/cdx-sync-sshd* name.

 Automated build
 ---------------